 - First Year Area

 - The Living Learning Center

 - West Campus

 - Fraternities and Sororities

 In all residential communities, students are expected to be familiar with Columbia community standards.
 One component of responsibility is to uphold community standards, policies, and rules and to address violations in various ways, including the Dean’s Discipline process.
-For more information about this process, please visit the Office of Judicial Affairs and Community Standards.
+For more information about this process, please visit Student Conduct and Community Standards.

 Students are encouraged to learn more about themselves and each other.
 There may be times that hurtful or hateful words, actions, or behaviors are exhibited in the community.
 At these difficult times, Residential Programs serves as a source of support and connection to other resources, including the Bias Response Protocol.

 Living among a community of learning is a great experience, and one that we hope all residents can enjoy.
 For questions regarding individual areas of campus, please contact the appropriate Associate Director.
 For facility-related questions regarding aspects of our halls, visit Columbia Housing.